Stargnite/Scissor-App/README.md

 # Scissor App

-### An app that helps you shorten any long website links and even customize it to fit your branding
+### An app that helps you shorten any long website link and even customize it to fit your branding